 Texas 42 in New Mexico

-(42 is a four-player card game with bidding and trumps, played with domino tiles)
+(42 is a four-player trick-taking domino game with bidding and trumps)

 New Mexico is one of four states that shares a border with Texas.
 Polling results indicate New Mexico and Oklahoma respondents comprise 71% of the active 42 players in those four states, with the majority in New Mexico.
 Texas, recognized as the birthplace of 42, had 76% of all the active players who participated in the survey.